jimlhaugen/python-challenge/PyBank/README.md

 # Module 3 Challenge

 This module comprises two challenges.
-The first challenge is PyBank which presents a real-world situation in which a financial dataset called budget_data.csv is provided comprising two columns with “Date” and “Profit/Loss” headers and numerous rows.
+This challenge named "PyBank" presents a real-world situation in which a financial dataset called budget_data.csv is provided comprising two columns with “Date” and “Profit/Loss” headers and numerous rows.
 A quick review of the data reveals that the former has a mmm-yr format and the latter has an integer format where negative numbers are preceded with a minus sign.

-The second challenge is PyPoll which presents a real-world situation of helping a small, rural town modernize its vote-counting process.
-Poll data is provided in a dataset called bedget_data.csv comprising three columns with “Ballot ID,” “County,” and “Candidate” headers and a plethora of rows, where each row represents one vote.
-A quick review of the data reveals each row of the Candidate column consists of three candidate names: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.   has three candidates reviews of the Dat and Profit/Loss columns reveal that the former has a mmm-yr format and the latter has an integer format where negative numbers are preceded with a minus sign
+A challenge named "PyPoll" of the Module 3 Challenge in which a real-world situation of helping a small, rural town modernize its vote-counting process is employed may be found under the PyPoll directory.

 ## PyBank Instructions